Al Hoang: Career

 Hoang won the District F position after a November 3, 2009, election and a runoff election against Mike Laster on December 12 of the same year.
 His scheduled swearing in date was January 4, 2010.

 In 2011, he had an election against Hoc Thai Nguyen.

 In 2013, Richard Nguyen defeated Hoang in the election for the District F seat.
 Mike Tolson of the Houston Chronicle stated that animosity towards Hoang had built up among Vietnamese partly because he had made a trip to Vietnam, now under Communist rule, in 2010; older Vietnamese who fled after the Fall of Saigon still had negative feelings towards the Communists.
 Tolson also stated that perceptions that Hoang acted in a condescending manner towards the Vietnamese community and unproven accusations had also damaged his standing.
 The Houston Chronicle editorial department had recommended Hoang's reelection for the 2013 City Council election.

 Personal life

 He is married to Hang Nguyen from 2009 to 2020.
 He resides in Pearland.

-In 2022, Al was reported by Vietnamese press that he bought an apartment in Ho Chi Minh City, Vietnam after he heard an advice from retired diplomat and former Vice-Minister of Foreign Affairs Nguyễn Thanh Sơn.
+In 2022, Al was reported by Vietnamese press that he bought an apartment in Ho Chi Minh City after he heard an advice from retired diplomat and former Vice-Minister of Foreign Affairs Nguyễn Thanh Sơn.